I tested the best HubSpot AI apps for support teams in 2026

 Expert Verified

-Let’s be real: HubSpot’s AI tools are impressive, but trying to navigate its built-in features alongside the sea of third-party apps in the marketplace can feel like a job in itself.
-How do you find the tools that actually save your support team time and keep customers happy, without adding a ton of new complexity?
+Let's be real: HubSpot's AI tools are impressive.
+With so many powerful built-in features and a thriving marketplace of third-party apps, finding the right mix for your team is exciting but requires focus.
+How do you find the tools that actually save your support team time and keep customers happy, while making the most of HubSpot's capabilities?

 I've been down that rabbit hole.
 That's why I decided to cut through the noise and spend some serious time testing the top native features and third-party HubSpot AI apps to see what really works.
 This guide is the result, a straightforward comparison with my honest take on the pros, cons, and pricing to help you make a smart call without sitting through a dozen sales demos.